Preschool number activities

 • Keep it fun.
 If it’s not playful and fun, it’s time to stop.

 • Be patient.
-It takes kids about a year to learn how the counting system works.
+It takes young children about a year to learn how the counting system works.

 The basic game: One-to-one matching